 As a part of our ongoing SEO activities with BoConcept, the campaign’s aim was to utilise content marketing and leverage brand equity to engage some of the most influential interior design writers and journalists online.
 Ultimately the intended outcome was to build brand advocacy, resulting in natural backlinks from hugely relevant and authoritative sites.

 What we delivered

 Our strategy was to “crowd-source” space-saving tips from leading ‘’influencers’’, then compile the views of these industry leaders into one, hugely flattering piece.
 This naturally helped develop relationships between the contributors and the BoConcept brand to the extent that many of them have linked, without prompt, to our work and shared it widely across social media.

 Google’s Matt Cutts famously said, “the objective is not to ‘make your links appear natural’; the objective is that your links are natural.”
-This campaign for BoConcept has taken this advice to heart, and been kept at the forefront of our thought process throughout its implementation.
+The campaign for BoConcept has taken this advice to heart, and been kept at the forefront of our thought process throughout its implementation.
 Whilst link building, outreach, digital PR (and so on) all have their nuances, it really all comes back to the same thing: good, solid marketing – just what Google wants to see.